-The Charitable remainder trust asset reflects the estimated fair value of an irrevocable charitable trust, held by a third-party trustee, for which the Agency is named as a remainder beneficiary.
-The fair value of the charitable remainder trust asset is measured on a recurring basis and was determined using an investment return consistent with the composition of the asset portfolio, life expectancy of the lead beneficiary, and a discount rate of 8% at June 30, 2023 and 2022.
+The charitable remainder trust asset reflects the estimated fair value of an irrevocable charitable trust, held by a third-party trustee, for which the Agency is named as a remainder beneficiary.
+The fair value of the charitable remainder trust asset is measured on a recurring basis and was determined using an investment return consistent with the composition of the asset portfolio, life expectancy of the lead beneficiary, and a discount rate of 8% at June 30, 2024 and 2023.
+The Agency received its share of the remainder trust assets in August 2024.